Harnessing Hybrid Frequency-Entangled Qudits through Quantum Interference: Theoretical model

 From Eqs.\ref{FEQs_state} and \ref{HFEQs_state}, we can observe that both $|\Psi_{\text{FEQ}}\rangle$ and $|\Psi_{\text{HFEQ}}\rangle$ exhibit discrete entanglement structures with a dimensionality $D$.
 However, compared to $|\Psi_{\text{FEQ}}\rangle$, the state $|\Psi_{\text{HFEQ}}\rangle$ not only possesses a DV structure but also exhibits intrinsic CV entanglement within each individual frequency bin.
 This results in a superposition of multiple time-frequency CV-entangled states, leading to a higher degree of entanglement than $|\Psi_{\text{FEQ}}\rangle$.
 Due to its unique hybrid entanglement structure that integrates both DV and CV features, we refer to $|\Psi_{\text{HFEQ}}\rangle$ as \textit{hybrid frequency-entangled qudits} (HFEQs).

-This distinct time-frequency entanglement structure not only provides deeper insights into the fundamental nature of HOM-based FEQs but also reveals potential limitations in its applications.
-Furthermore, the CV-DV hybrid entanglement in HFEQs offers a novel resource for future time-frequency QIP, which will be further discussed in Sec.\ref{secV}.
+This distinct time-frequency entanglement structure not only provides deeper insights into the fundamental nature of the HOM-based FEQs but also offers a novel resource for time-frequency QIP, which will be further discussed in Sec.\ref{secV}.